How to Manage Backorder on Shopify & Best Practices

 Best Backorder Practices & Tips for Shopify Stores

-So, what are some practices you can use while managing backorders in your Shopify store?
+So, what are some backorder best practices you can use while managing backorders in your Shopify store?

 An image illustrating best practices and tips for managing backorders in Shopify stores.